jasminepvo/100devs/journal.md

 - make a new branch called gh-pages then look at githubusername.io/filename will automatically host your page!
 Or just go in the settings
 - make commits OFTEN

 • Class 26 - WOOOOAAAAAHHHHHH API's are so cool.
 We have to find three that we want to build a simple app with and i'm overwhelmed with ideas.
+I wanted to make a button that generates quotes but I'm having a hard time getting it to work.
+The API

 ---